neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 to the command options.

+## AMDGPU-Pro

+### Gamescope

+AMD's proprietary drivers does not implement an extension that Gamescope relies on, which results in Gamescope crashing (See [this issue on GameScope's repository.](https://github.com/ValveSoftware/gamescope/issues/1465))

+You can avoid this by moving the `amd_pro_icd64.json` file (`/usr/share/vulkan/icd.d/amd_pro_icd64.json`) to a different path (i.e. `/usr/share/vulkan/icd.disabled/amd_pro_icd64.json`)

+And then modifying your `vk_pro` wrapper script to point to the new path.
+When needed, prefix `vk_pro` to whatever command needs proprietary AMD drivers.

+You can find [vk_pro](https://gitweb.gentoo.org/repo/gentoo.git/tree/media-libs/amdgpu-pro-vulkan/files/vk_pro) and [vk_radv](https://gitweb.gentoo.org/repo/gentoo.git/tree/media-libs/amdgpu-pro-vulkan/files/vk_radv) wrapper scripts provided by Gentoo, but they likely are also provided by other distros.

+Gamescope seems to ignore the `VK_DRIVER_FILES`, `VK_ICD_FILENAMES`, `VK_LOADER_DRIVERS_DISABLE`, and `VK_LOADER_DRIVERS_SELECT` environment variables.

 ## Changelog

 - *Update: 2024-09-22 - Added gamescope-related workarounds.*
 - *Update: 2024-10-29 - Added Monado/SteamVR.*
 - *Update: 2024-10-29 - Added note about proprietary drivers and EAC.*
 - *Update: 2024-10-31 - Added Horizon Zero Dawn: Remastered notes.*
+- *Update: 2024-11-03 - Added AMDGPU-Pro notes*